AntonioCBraga/fightingGame/README.md

 to be done
-1. work with rope collision
-2. ground ability
+1. ground ability -> collision !
-3.character2 everything
+2.character2 everything